Kyrremann/TagStory/README.md

 * Better history of where you are in the story (in case of app failure)
 * Send "help" or messages to people on a Story.
 Similar to Hunger Games
 * Inform of broken or tag not working/existing
+* A fallback mode if the app suddenly crash or get closed by outside mode
+ * Something in the line of "save and continue" or "save and quit"
+* Dialog for asking users to turn on certain features
+ * Such as NFC or GPS

 ### Other
 * Tags can not be hanged on metal
 * Check out what TripAdvisor have done on suggesting routes, maybe we can do something similar
+* Move all features request/TODOs to the "Issues" section

 [logo]: http://www.uio.no/studier/emner/matnat/ifi/INF5261/h12/project-groups/tag-story--out/feature-graphic-tag-story.png "Tag Story banner"